Bug report #953

 Using binaries from the web in Ubuntu 7.10 (0.9.2 RC1) and Windows XP (0.9.1)

-#1 Updated by gjm - over 12 years ago
+#1 Updated by gjm - almost 13 years ago

 The bug is not to do with column names with digits in their name, but rather having column names that are a substring of another.